 # Creating a Microsoft Teams Enterprise Workbot

-This guide uses the Microsoft Teams Developer Portal (opens new window) to create and manage an app.
-As of January 1, 2022, Microsoft will be deprecating App Studio.
+This page uses the Microsoft Teams Developer Portal (opens new window) to create and manage an app.
+As of January 1, 2022, Microsoft has deprecated App Studio.

-The approach outlined in this guide is the new, recommended method, but the App Studio instructions have been retained for reference.
+The approach outlined on this page is the new, recommended method, but the App Studio instructions have been retained for reference.

 Enterprise Workbots are Microsoft Teams apps you create that can leverage the Workato bot platform under the hood.
 You can fully customize your bot's identity, such as: